 Caliper pistons are frozen – A frozen caliper means the caliper piston just won’t move back into the caliper body, no matter how much you pry on it.
 The most common root cause is the corroded caliper piston wall.

 The corrosion on the wall causes the piston to bind as it tries to slide back into the cylinder of the caliper.
 Pistons are under attack from moisture both on the exterior and from the moisture within the brake fluid.

 Brake fluid attracts moisture and should be replaced every three years unless your vehicle uses silicone fluid.

 Anyhow a frozen caliper needs to be replaced, we don’t repair them, and it’s best to replace both left and right calipers as pairs, making for improved braking stability.

 To test for a frozen brake caliper, we’ll need to open the bleed screw.
 (Note when we open the bleed screw, the brakes will need to be bled afterward as the system will take on air.
 I’ve covered brake bleeding previously, and you can check it out here.
 “Spongy brakes after bleeding.”)

 - Open bleed screw

 - Pry or use channel locks to push back the piston

-- No brake fluid squirt and the piston didn’t move any.
-If that’s the case, your caliper is indeed faulty and needs to be replaced.
+- No brake fluid squirt, and the piston didn’t move any.
+If that’s the case, your caliper is faulty and needs replacement.
 Remember you’ll need to replace both left and right on the same axle and bleed the brake, or better, replace the brake fluid altogether.

 Brake Pad Issue